 Around the lake, you can set up shop at one of three wildlife observation towers, and watch out for the wildlife going about their business.
-Visits to the park begin at the Visitor’s Center, where you can pay for entrance and get refreshments and souvenirs after your jaunt around the park.
+Visits to the park begin at the Visitor’s Center, where you can pay for entrance, get refreshments, and souvenirs after your jaunt around the park.

 Due to the biodiversity on its slopes, Mount Kinabalu (specifically, the park that was created to protect it) was recognized as Malaysia's first World Heritage Site in 2000.
 The entrance to the park is located about 56 miles from Kota Kinabalu, a two-hour journey by bus from the state capital.

-Malaysia's smallest and youngest national park is located on the northwestern tip of Penang Island—a ten square mile parcel of land that shelters a “meromictic” lake (a kind of lake with both salty and fresh water that do not mix), eight of Penang’s most unspoiled beaches, and mangrove forests.
+Malaysia's smallest and youngest national park is located on the northwestern tip of Penang Island—a 10 square mile parcel of land.
+It shelters a “meromictic” lake (a kind of lake with both salty and fresh-water that do not mix), eight of Penang’s most unspoiled beaches, and mangrove forests.

 Start at the Interpretation Center at the park entrance before you head out into the interior.
 Three trails lead into the Park’s diverse collection of habitats; you can actually see the entirety of the park’s contents within a single day if you begin early enough!

 Like the Semenggoh nature reserve, Sepilok in East Sabah is dedicated to the care and protection of the endangered orangutan endemic to Borneo's forests.
-The park is set amidst the 5,529-hectare Kabili-Sepilok Forest Reserve near the city of Sandakan: visitors climb large viewing platforms to see apes being rehabilitated for future life in the wild.
-Your best chance of seeing Sepilok's orangutans occurs during feeding times at 10am and 2:30pm; visitors are discouraged from actually touching the apes.
+The park is set amidst the 5,529-hectare Kabili-Sepilok Forest Reserve near the city of Sandakan.
+Visitors can climb large viewing platforms to see apes being rehabilitated for future life in the wild.
+Your best chance of seeing Sepilok's orangutans occurs during feeding times at 10 a.m. and 2:30 p.m.; visitors are discouraged from actually touching the animals.

 In the same forest reserve, the Rainforest Discovery Centre allows visitors to see forest life from above, through a series of elevated walkways and towers that allow visitors to view the forest canopy and its residents from 100 feet in the air!